 For the pie

-- 1 prepared graham cracker crust, store-bought or homemade (cooled for at least 10 minutes if homemade)
+1 (9-inch) prepared graham cracker crust, store-bought or homemade and cooled

 For the topping

-2 Make the filling: In a bowl, whisk the egg yolks and whole egg until thoroughly combined.
+In a bowl, whisk the egg yolks and whole egg until thoroughly combined.
 Stir in the sweetened condensed milk until blended.
 Add the lemon juice and stir to blend.
-Pour into the baked pie shell.
+Pour into the prepared graham cracker crust.

 Spread the topping over the pie and bake the pie for 10 minutes to set the sour cream.